Back to Search Results | New Search |

-|Reviewers Comments: ||Food $ense Cooks is a series of ten lessons designed to teach basic cooking skills and provide participants with an understanding of various cooking methods.
+|Reviewers Comments: ||Food $ense Cooks includes ten lessons designed to teach basic cooking skills and provide participants with an understanding of various cooking methods.
 Most lessons cover a specific cooking method; however, there is also a lesson dedicated to kitchen basics and one regarding knife skills.

-Educators should note that various recipes throughout the series of lessons involve cooking meat, which sometimes include information on internal cooking temperatures, and sometimes do not.
+Lessons provide educators with objectives, required materials, optional supplemental materials, preparation required, and suggested lesson times.
+Each lesson involves demonstration of a cooking technique.
+Handouts contain information from each lesson and simple recipes that highlight the cooking skill covered.
 When cooking temperatures are included, the temperature referenced for pork (160°F) is incorrect.
 The most updated guidelines from the USDA's Food Safety and Inspection Service state that pork should be cooked to an internal temperature of 145°F (except for ground pork which is still 160°F).
 Educators will likely want to inform participants of correct cooking temperatures.